A guide to resources of interest to researchers at the University of New England, Australia.

 A common proxy for research impact - in disicplines that lend themselves to the approach - is citation analysis.
 As no one database indexes all of researcher's publications, you should use multiple citation sources to get a fuller picture

-- Number of times an author is cited
+- Total number of publications for an author

 Jarvey, P., Usher, A. and McElroy, L. (2012).
 Making research count: Analyzing Canadian academic publishing cultures.
 Toronto: Higher Education Strategy Associates.

-Scopus Abstract and citation database to scientific, technical, medical and social sciences literature including arts & humanities.
+Scopus Abstract and citation database to scientific, technical, medical and social sciences literature including some arts & humanities content.

-Google Scholar Citations provide a simple way for authors to keep track of citations to their articles.
+Google Scholar Citations provides a simple way for authors to keep track of citations to their articles.
 You can check who is citing your publications, graph citations over time, and compute several citation metrics.
-You can also make your profile public, so that it may appear in Google Scholar results when people search for your name.
+You can also make your profile public, so that it appears in Google Scholar results when people search for your name.

-Publish or Perish is a free software program that retrieves and analyzes academic citations.
-POP uses Google Scholar to obtain the raw citations, then analyzes these.
-The quality of data varies, use with caution.
+Publish or Perish is a free software program that retrieves and analyses academic citations.
+It uses Google Scholar to obtain the raw citation data that you can then further analyse.

-A quick way to analyze your Scopus search results and gain deeper insights.
+A quick way to analyse your Scopus search results and gain deeper insights.

-The analyze search results tool provides important insights into your search results that you might otherwise miss.
-Gain a visual summary of your entire search results list grouped into 7 categories.
+The Analyze Search Results tool provides important insights into your search results that you might otherwise miss.
+Gain a visual summary of your entire search results list grouped into 7 key categories.